ARTHUR KRAMER ELEMENTARY, An IB World School

 Parents must send a note to their child’s teacher if they want their child to be picked up a different way than they normally are.
 For example, if a student typically rides the bus, the parent/guardian MUST send a note if they want the child to be a car rider.
 If a note is not received by your child’s teacher, they will be sent home in their typical method of dismissal.
 To ensure the safety of your child, if something happens during the day, the parent must call the office before 2:00pm to make changes to how a pick-up will happen.

 Homework reinforces classroom learning and reinforces what happens in the classroom at home!
-Please check your child’s homework for neatness.
 It will be helpful if your child has a special place to do his or her homework at home.
 Students should keep their homework inside their homework folder and put it in the same place each day.
+Each grade level will provide more information about their homework expectations at the Colt Parent Orientation on August 29, 2019.

 LOST & FOUND